Skip to content

 These stages are fixed.
 An agent decides what happens within a stage, the plan, the copy, the results that matter, but it never chooses the order and never invents a step.
 Growth Method moves a campaign to the next stage in code, not by asking the AI, and only ever forward.
 It won’t run a campaign through the same stage twice, and an agent can’t skip ahead or loop back.
 This is the same track your team already uses for campaigns you run by hand.

 That’s what makes an agent safe to leave running.
-However it plans or words a campaign, it can only move it along a track you already trust.
-The worst it can do is prepare the wrong campaign, not run away with your tools.
+However it plans or words a campaign, it can only move it along a track you already trust, one stage at a time and only forward.
+Even an autonomous agent acting in your connected tools can’t loop, skip ahead, or run a campaign through the same stage twice.

 How far an agent takes a campaign

-On a schedule, an agent prepares a campaign and then hands it to you:
+On a schedule, how far an agent takes a campaign depends on its autonomy:

-When you work with an agent in chat, you can go further in the same sitting, launching and reviewing a campaign together, step by step.
+When you work with an agent in chat, you stay in the loop whatever its autonomy: you take each next step, you approve each action that touches a connected tool, and you decide when the campaign goes live.
+An agent moves a campaign forward on its own only during a scheduled run or Run now.
 When it reviews a campaign it waits for real results, so it won’t rush to a verdict or invent early numbers.
 It reviews a thirty-day test after thirty days, not on day one.

 Tip: set Runs to Off while you’re trying an agent out, then switch it to Daily, Weekly, or Monthly once you’re happy with how it works.